ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 Before the haircut (and the rest of the surgery) I was laid down on the surgical bed and talked to by the anesthetist.
 Before being put out, I'm pretty sure I was turned onto my right side and started having a conversation with the assistant who was there with me the whole time.
 I was for a period of time, so I thankfully missed the inserting of the catheter, the opening of my skull and all that good stuff.

 ## Waking Up

+At some point I was brought back to consciousness.
+The first thing I remember is feeling a lot of weight on my head, like a really heavy blanket was pushing it down into a pillow.
+Not painful though, just a little uncomfortable.

+The friendly surgical assistant was sitting in the same spot in front me with some drawings.
+He started asking me to identify what they were.
+There were many, but the only one I can really remember is the house.
+I was able to identify them until at some point I just couldn't.
+At those points, all I could do was sort of groan and space out.
+Then I'd come back to reality and he'd ask me again.
+I don't know how many times that went or how long it lasted.
+As far as my basic understanding of brain surgery goes, I think that was when the surgeon was mapping the areas of my brain that he could safely remove or not, based on where he was sending electrical signals.

+After that, I was put back under and never woke up again.
+Just kidding, I'm writing this now you dummy.

+## Days After

+The next thing I remember is being in the Intensive Care Unit (ICU) and hating the fact that I had a catheter.
+There was also a helmet of bandages on my head with a drain on the top coming from a hole that drained blood and tissue fluids.
+That was unexpected and a little gross to think about, but only stayed on for a couple days.
+I was also told that I was demanding to have the tube in the artery of my wrist removed before I was even fully awake; I don't remember doing that, but it sounds like something I'd do so I'll take my wife's word for it.

+Steroids were given through an IV every 30 minutes to reduce any swelling or pressure around the brain.
+That was the hardest and worst part of the first night after surgery.
+Sleeping was almost impossible, since the nurses needed to wake me up throughout the night to give me those steroids.

+Speech and concentration were difficult at that point, but that's to be expected.
+I was able to walk around slowly and carefully with the help of a ICU nurse and

+After only two days and one night in the ICU - and sponge cake for every meal - I was moved to a regular room for another day and night.